agrosjs/agros/README.md

 ### Components & Views

+Components are also a type of provider.
+Unlike normal providers, components need to implement the `AbstractComponent` class and implement the `generateComponent` method, which needs to return a React functional component.

 <img src="docs/images/components.png" width="50%" style="display: block; margin: 0 auto;" />

+As you can see from the image above, like normal providers, any provider (including components) can be injected into a component as a dependency, and similarly, a component can be injected into any provider as a dependency.

 <img src="docs/images/views.png" width="50%" style="display: block; margin: 0 auto;" />